nigelhorne/vwf/README.md

 The configuration file takes the form of:

-    rootdir: /full/path/to/template directory
+    root_dir /full/path/to/template directory
     memory_cache: where short-term volatile information is stored, such as the country of origin of the client.
     disc_cache: where long-term information is stored, such as copies of output to see is HTTP 304 can be returned.

-For example, if your index.tmpl file lives in /usr/lib/example.com/templates/VWF/web/index.tmpl, then you would add 'rootdir: /usr/lib/example.com'.
+For example, if your index.tmpl file lives in /usr/lib/example.com/templates/VWF/web/index.tmpl, then you would add 'root_dir /usr/lib/example.com'.

 The name of the configuration file the sitename, e.g. /usr/lib/lib/conf/example.com.